Part 36: Interrupt Basics and NVIC — Let Hardware Notify the CPU Actively

 5

-The two parameters of HAL_NVIC_SetPriority(USART1_IRQn, 0, 0) are the preempt priority and the subpriority.
-Setting them to (0, 0) means the highest priority—the USART1 interrupt can preempt any other interrupt (except non-maskable exceptions like NMI).
+The two parameters of SetPriority are preemption priority and sub-priority.
+Setting them to (0, 0) means the highest priority—USART1 interrupts can preempt almost any other interrupt (except non-maskable exceptions like NMI).

 In simple projects (with only USART interrupts and SysTick), setting the priority to the highest is fine.
-In complex projects, if multiple interrupt sources compete for CPU time, you need to carefully plan priorities.
-The general principle is: the interrupt with the highest real-time requirements gets the highest priority.
-UART reception (where delayed handling can cause data loss) usually has a higher priority than LED control (where a few milliseconds of delay is imperceptible to the human eye).
+In complex projects, if multiple interrupt sources compete for CPU time, you need to plan priorities carefully.
+A general rule is: the interrupt with the highest real-time requirements gets the highest priority.
+UART reception (data loss may occur if not handled in time) usually has a higher priority than LED control (the human eye can't perceive a delay of a few milliseconds).

 The Golden Rule of Interrupt Handling

-Before diving into the specific ISR implementation, remember one golden rule of embedded development:
+Before diving into the specific ISR implementation, let's remember a golden rule of embedded development:

 ISRs must be as short as possible.

-While an ISR is executing, interrupts of the same or lower priority are masked.
-If your ISR takes too long to execute (for example, doing complex calculations inside the ISR, calling printf(), or waiting for a timeout), other interrupts may experience delayed responses or even be lost.
-For USART reception, if the next byte arrives while the ISR is still processing the previous byte, and RXNE hasn't been cleared yet, an ORE (Overrun Error) will be triggered—the previous byte is lost.
+During ISR execution, interrupts of the same and lower priorities are masked.
+If your ISR takes too long to execute (e.g., doing complex calculations in the ISR, calling HAL_Delay, waiting for timeouts), other interrupts may be delayed or even lost.
+For USART reception, if the next byte arrives while the ISR is still processing the previous byte, and RXNE hasn't been cleared, an ORE (Overrun Error) will be triggered—the previous byte is lost.

 Our ISR implementation follows the "short ISR" principle: USART1_IRQHandler delegates to HAL, HAL clears the interrupt flag, reads the data, and calls the callback.
-Inside the callback, we only do two things—push the byte into the ring buffer (an O(1) operation), and then restart the next round of reception.
+The callback does only two things—push the byte to the ring buffer (an O(1) operation) and restart the next round of reception.
 The entire process completes within a few microseconds, far less than the transmission time of one byte at 115200 baud (87 microseconds).

 Summary

-In this part, we built the theoretical foundation for interrupt-driven reception: the Cortex-M3's NVIC and vector table mechanisms, the trigger conditions for the USART1 RXNE interrupt, how HAL_UART_Receive_IT() works, the single-byte reception strategy, the extern "C" bridging pattern, and the principle that ISRs must be as short as possible.
+This post built the theoretical foundation for interrupt-driven reception: the NVIC and vector table mechanisms of Cortex-M3, the trigger conditions for USART1 RXNE interrupts, how HAL_UART_Receive_IT works, the single-byte reception strategy, the extern "C" bridging pattern, and the principle that ISRs must be as short as possible.

-But one critical piece of the puzzle remains unsolved: how do we pass the bytes received by the ISR to the main loop?
-Using a global variable directly?
+But there is still a key piece of the puzzle missing: how do we pass the bytes received by the ISR to the main loop?
+Directly using global variables?
 Using an array?
-In the next part, we will design a data structure specifically optimized for ISR-to-main communication—a lock-free ring buffer.
+In the next post, we will design a data structure specifically optimized for ISR-to-main communication—a lock-free ring buffer.